Ljubljana school of psychoanalysis: Controversy

 The popular name of "Ljubljana School of Psychoanalysis" is seen as problematic by some, since none of its members is a practicing psychoanalyst.
 The issue was raised by The Slovenian Society For Lacanian Psychoanalysis in 2015.

 The Slovene Society for Theoretical Analysis, around which the popular name is centered, responded that its work is "focused on intersections and encounters between philosophy and psychoanalysis.
 It has never pretended to deal with anything else but the theoretical psychoanalysis, and this entails no conflict with psychoanalytic practice nor has anyone ever maintained that the one would be a replacement for the other."

 In 2016 the Slovenian Lacanian psychoanalyst Nina Krajnik launched an international initiative with the claim that Ljubljana School tried to prevent the presence of the Lacanian psychoanalysis in Slovenia and that several academic articles of the members of Ljubljana School are based on plagiarism.
-In 2017 the World Association for Psychoanalysis gave a support to Krajnik's claim.

 Debates

 Members of the Slovenian School of Psychoanalysis have engaged in a number of high profile debates.
-Slavoj Zizek engaged in a noted debated with the University of Toronto Psychology Professor Jordan Peterson in Canada about happiness and communism.
+Slavoj Zizek engaged in a noted debate with the University of Toronto Psychology Professor Jordan Peterson in Canada about happiness and communism.